 I was busy and would have put off going to visit him if it hadn't been for the comment he'd made about the other shoe being ready to drop.
 That got my attention.
-I knew him well enough to know something had happened, that he was leaving out big parts of the story he was telling me.
+I knew him well enough to know something had happened, that he was leaving out significant parts of the story he was telling me.

 I've known him since I was twelve years old.
 1967 to be exact.
-A much more innocent time than today which allowed him to hide what he was from the world.
-Unfortunately for Charlie as the decades have gone by people have become more aware of things than they used to be.
+A much more innocent time than today, which allowed him to hide what he was from the world.
+Unfortunately for Charlie, as the decades have gone by, people have become more aware of things than they used to be.

 Mass media, the internet, and talk show hosts with a lot of airtime to fill have put everybody's antenna up about practically everything.

 I’d never met anyone who worked harder than Charlie did on the face he showed to other people.
 He had a lot to hide and lived his life accordingly.
-If there was even a hint somebody didn't see him as normal, he would go into overdrive to ingratiate himself with them.
-He wasn’t going to be pegged as anything but a real man and a solid citizen.
+If there were even a hint somebody didn't see him as normal, he would go into overdrive to ingratiate himself with them.
+Charlie wasn’t going to be pegged as anything but a real man and a solid citizen.
 It worked on almost everyone.

 Whatever it took.
 A joke, a favor, or a helping hand, he was ready.

-At that time in America sex was off the table, not discussed and barely acknowledged.
+At that time in America, sex was off the table, not discussed, and barely acknowledged.
 It was something you might talk about with a priest or rabbi in hushed tones with a lot of embarrassment.
 The hippies may've been starting to make waves with the whole Free Love movement, but it hadn't reached critical mass and gone mainstream yet.
 That was going to take another couple of years.

-Teachers like Charlie were not monsters hiding in plain sight waiting to seduce your child.
+Teachers like Charlie were not monsters hiding in plain sight, waiting to seduce your child.
 They were respected members of the community.
 Sometimes their opinion mattered more than yours on the right way to raise children.

 One thing about child molesters is how compulsive they are.
-Given enough time the odds are they'll eventually trip themselves up.
+Given enough time, the odds are they'll eventually trip themselves up.
 The law of averages.

-From the hints he'd given me on the phone it seemed that might finally have happened to him.
+From the hints he'd given me on the phone, it seemed that might finally have happened to him.
 If it were true, he'd had a very long run for his money.